- > Use Emoji, send bubble animations & handwritten messages

 Text messaging using the app is simple (although if you are a bit stuck you can read: How to send a text message on an iPhone here.)
 However, in iOS 10 Apple added a lot of new features to Messages, some of which you may not even have discovered yet.
 In this tutorial we will explain how to use the new features in Messages as well as some of the most useful older features.

-When Apple updated iOS, the iPhone and iPad operating system, back in September 2017 it added some nice new features to Message, including:
+When Apple updated iOS, the iPhone and iPad operating system, back in September 2016 it added some nice new features to Message, including: New bubble animations, handwriting, invisible ink, tapback responses, gifs, and more.

 We’ll look at these new features as well as some of our favourite older Messages features below, read on to find out how to use them.